jharwell/sierra/docs/src/concepts/run-time-tree.rst

-The SIERRA run-time directory tree is intentionally designed to support multiple :term:`Projects <Project>`, multiple :term:`Batch Criteria`, multiple controllers/scenarios (see :ref:`exp/design` for more info), with multiple template input files, without having to worry about collisions.
+The SIERRA run-time directory tree is intentionally designed to support multiple :term:`Projects <Project>`, multiple :term:`Batch Criteria`, multiple controllers/scenarios (see :ref:`concepts/exp-design` for more info), with multiple template input files, without having to worry about collisions.
 Thus, when starting out with SIERRA, the directory structure may seem needlessly complex.
-See also :ref:`philosophy`.
+See also :ref:`concepts/philosophy`.

 .. list-table::
    :header-rows: 1